-Fuel is drawn from the fuel tank by the fuel transfer pump.
-The fuel transfer pump delivers fuel to the water separator and then to the fuel filter.
-The fittings at the top and bottom of the filter base each contain an orifice.
-The orifices control the pressure in the fuel system by allowing a certain amount of fuel to return to the tank.
+Fuel is drawn from the fuel tank and through the prefilter by the fuel transfer pump.
+The fuel transfer pump delivers fuel to the fuel filter/water separator.
+Two orifices in the filter head control the pressure in the fuel system by allowing a certain amount of fuel to return to the tank.
+One orifice is located in the center of the filter head.
+It bleeds off water.
+The other orifice is located off-center on the filter head.
+It bleeds off air.
 Filtered fuel passes through a line from the outlet fitting on the filter base to the injection pump.